braidn/Knowledge-Repo/Elixir.md

 ### Function Body/Block

+* Must always be part of a module.
 * Underlying Elixir code for the block looks like: `def method(n), do: n * 2`
   * Any amount of lines, using () can be passed to ().
   * `do/end` blocks are just syntactic sugar and at compile time get morphed into the above.